pedrusoad/pokedex/README.txt

 Click "PREV" to see the previous Pokémon in numerical order.
 Click "NEXT" to see the next Pokémon in numerical order.

+Click on the link to access the Pokedex: https://pedrusoad.github.io/pokedex/

 ============= POKEDEX UPDATES =============
 1.API WITH LIMIT OF 649 POKEMONS;